To collect and send information to Tanium for troubleshooting, collect logs and other relevant information.

 - From the Map Home page, click Help , then the Troubleshooting tab.

-- When the status shows as Collected, click Download .
-A map-support.[timestamp].zip file downloads to the local download directory.
+- When the status shows as completed, click Download Package.
+A map-troubleshooting.zip file downloads to the local download directory.

 - Attach the ZIP file to your Tanium Support case form or send it to your TAM.